Tuurlijk/TYPO3.Homestead/README.md

 --------------

 * The sources that are fetched from github may be hard to reach when github is under a DDOS
-* The mariadb mirror I had set up crapped out and had to be replaced.
-If this happens to you, please pick another mirror from here: [https://downloads.mariadb.org/mariadb/repositories/](https://downloads.mariadb.org/mariadb/repositories/#mirror=digitalocean-ams&distro=Ubuntu&distro_release=trusty--ubuntu_trusty&version=5.5).
-And put that into `roles/mariadb/tasks/main.yml`.
-And then submit a pull request ;-).

 License
 -------